• Skip to main content

 Gift Bearers

-Families, couples and individuals who would like to present the gifts of bread and wine at the preparation of the gifts on Sunday.
+Families, couples and individuals who would like to present the gifts of bread and wine the Offertory to the priest for Consecration on Sunday.

 Cindy Reichert